Emergent rate-based dynamics in duplicate-free populations of spiking neurons

 In the absence of averaging of types (i) and (ii), the concentration of measure phenomenon \cite{Tal96, Led01} can explain the convergence of SNNs to RNNs.
 In our case, the concentration of measure is controlled by the $\ell^2$ norm $\|\J_i\|_2 = \sqrt{\sum_{j=1}^N J_{ij}^2}$ of each neuron $i$'s incoming weights.
 When $p=\alpha N$, for a typical neuron $i$, we find the convergence in probability

-(proof in \footnote{See Supplemental Material at [URL will be inserted by publisher] Sec.~IV for the proof}) which means that the $\ell^2$ norms of each neuron's incoming weights concentrate around $\sqrt{\alpha/c}$ (where $c$ is defined after~\eqref{eq:struct}).
+(proof in {SM~Sec.~IV} \footnotemark[1]) which means that the $\ell^2$ norms of each neuron's incoming weights concentrate around $\sqrt{\alpha/c}$ (where $c$ is defined after~\eqref{eq:struct}).
 The numerical scaling \eqref{eq:Delta} of the limit distance between large SNNs and large RNNs, as $\alpha \to 0$, corresponds to the theory-based scaling \eqref{eq:weight_convergence} of the limit $\ell^2$ norm of a typical neuron's incoming weights.

-Although we do not have an exact theory linking the limit $\ell^2$ norm~\eqref{eq:weight_convergence} with the limit distance $\Delta^{\mathrm{rec}}(\alpha)$~\eqref{eq:Delta}, a simplified feedforward model, which is analytically tractable, offers a good intuition for the concentration of measure phenomenon at play.
+Although we do not have an exact theory linking the limit $\ell^2$ norm~\eqref{eq:weight_convergence} with the limit distance $\Delta^{\mathrm{rec}}(\alpha)$~\eqref{eq:Delta}, a simplified feedforward model, which is analytically tractable, offers {an} intuition for the concentration of measure phenomenon at play.
 This simplified model is obtained by keeping network connections from `in' to `rec' neurons and removing all the other connections (Fig.~\ref{fig:main_text_ff}).

 After this pruning procedure, we are left with two-layer feedforward networks where the `in' neurons make up the first layer, $(h^{\mathrm{in}}_i(t), x^{\mathrm{in}}_i(t)) \mapsto (h^{(1)}_i(t), x^{(1)}_i(t))$, and the `rec' neurons make up the second layer, $(h^{\mathrm{rec}}_i(t), x^{\mathrm{rec}}_i(t)) \mapsto (h^{(2)}_i(t), x^{(2)}_i(t))$.
 In general, for any $N>1$ and for \textit{any} connectivity matrix $\J$, we find that, for any neuron $i$ in the second layer, the single-neuron distance satisfies the bound